trinodb/trino/docs/src/main/sphinx/connector/mysql.rst

 ------------

 Because Trino and MySQL each support types that the other does not, this connector modifies some types when reading or writing data.
+Data types may not map the same way in both directions between Trino and the data source.
+Refer to the following sections for type mapping in each direction.

 MySQL to Trino read type mapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This connector supports reading the following MySQL types and performs conversion to Trino types with the detailed mappings as shown in the following table.
+The connector maps MySQL types to the corresponding Trino types following this table:

 .. list-table:: MySQL to Trino type mapping
   :widths: 30, 20, 50